a place to pause

 Parking

-Car park spaces are limited but a long stay car park
+Bournemouth car park spaces are limited but a long stay car park is nearby in West Hill Road

 Bus Links